 3) Latissimus Dorsi.

-The latissimus dorsi, or “lats” are a large thin muscle that spans the entire lower back.
+The latissimus dorsi, or “lats” is a large thin muscle that spans the entire lower back.

-When they contract, it leads to arm adduction, pulling your arms down and back towards your torso.
+When they contract, it leads to arm adduction, pulling your arms down and back toward your torso.

 Many of the most popular weight training exercises will engage also engage the lats as a secondary or primary stabilizer.

 But to get big lats, you’ll need to work on specific exercises.